Louis F. Post

-Louis Freeland Post (November 15, 1849 – January 11, 1928) was a prominent Georgist and the Assistant United States Secretary of Labor during the closing year of the Wilson administration, the period of the Palmer Raids and the First Red Scare, where he had responsibility for the Bureau of Immigration.
-Post considered the process to be a witch hunt and is credited with preventing many deportations and freeing many innocent people.
+Louis Freeland Post (November 15, 1849 – January 11, 1928) was a prominent American Georgist lawyer and newspaper editor who was appointed the first Assistant United States Secretary of Labor by President Woodrow Wilson, serving from 1913 to 1921.
+His tenure coincided with the period of the Palmer Raids and the First Red Scare, where he had responsibility for the Bureau of Immigration.
+Post considered the raids to be a witch hunt and is credited with preventing many deportations and freeing many innocent people.

 Early life

 Post was born in Hackettstown, New Jersey.
 His father was a "New York merchant."
 His mother was a member of the prominent Freeland family.
 He quit school at fourteen, opting for four years in a newspaper office and then entered law school.
 By the age of 25, he had a lucrative law practice in New York City in an office on Broadway across from City Hall.
 He fell back into the newspaper business, becoming associate and then editor of the "New York Truth."
-From there he followed his interest in social reform and first ran for office in 1882.
+From there he followed his interest in social reform and ran for Congress in 1882 with the backing of the Central Labor Union.